open-ug/ugaddress/README.md

 ## Installation

 You can install `ugaddress` via npm.
-It can run in any environment and has no dependency.
+It can run in any environment and has no dependency

 ```shell
 npm install ugaddress